Kumodatsu/echus-old/README.md

 # Echus
 An exploration of real-time sound synthesis.

-Note that this is just a personal project made for fun at the moment.
+Note that this was just a personal project made for fun.
 It is certainly not production worthy, but perhaps it can serve as inspiration or provide some educational value.
+I have stopped working on this project in favor of a different sound synthesis project.

 ## Building and running
 All commands given must be run from the repository's root folder, i.e. the